rafaelmarques7/OiiChat-private-chat-app/README.md

 - when user joins room, we need to add the functionality to save password to vault
 - DRY after

+TODO:
+- lock down security
+  - salt passwords
+  - store salt somewhere private
+    - writing this i just realized, this may not be possible
+    - actually, it is, but it requires
+      - a unique salt to be generated for each user
+      - this salt is stored in the users info database
+      - the salt is used in combination with the user password
+      - because each salt is generated at runtime, and is unique for each user, hackers will not be able to rainbow tables to decrypt the users password

 there's a small bug with the onlineParticipants, but i'm not gonna concern too much about this (its only on page load, and only influences +1 user, so it's not a priority)

 We need a vault.